-- 6.1 A competitor may represent only one Federation during any one calendar year. - 6.2 Competitors who are representing a Federation shall have full passport-holding citizenship of the country of that Federation. - 6.3 Each participating Federation shall appoint a team manager to act as a contact person between the team and the organiser.
+6.1 A competitor may represent only one Federation during any one calendar year.

+- 6.2 Competitors who are representing a Federation shall have full passport-holding citizenship of the country of that Federation. - 6.3 Each participating Federation shall appoint a team manager to act as a contact person between the team and the organiser.
 It is the team manager's duty to see that the team receives all necessary information. - 6.4 Competitors participate at their own risk.
 Insurance against accidents shall be the responsibility of their Federation or themselves, according to national regulations. - WTOC 6.5 All competitors represent a Federation.
-Each Federation may enter a team of an unlimited number of competitors.

-- WTOC 6.6 Each Federation may enter up to a maximum of three competitors of any physical ability for the PreO competition in the Open class, a maximum of three eligible competitors for the PreO competition in the Paralympic class and a maximum of four competitors for the TempO competition.
-Regional Champions (if the Regional Championship was held in the previous 12 months) and the current World Champions may be entered by their Federations in their respective classes in addition to the normal maximum provided they are members of the Federation's team. - WTOC 6.7 In the TempO competition only the 36 best placed competitors from the qualification may participate in the final; if there is just one qualification heat they will be the top 36, if there are two qualification heats the top 18 from each heat qualify for the final etc. - WTOC 6.8 For the PreO Team competition, a team shall consist of three competitors with at least one competitor from the Paralympic class.
-Each Federation may only nominate one team. - WTOC 6.9 Disabled competitors requiring physical assistance from an able-bodied escort shall inform the organiser when registering for the event.
+Each Federation may enter a team of an unlimited number of competitors. - WTOC 6.6 Each Federation may enter up to a maximum of three competitors of any physical ability for the PreO competition in the Open class, a maximum of three eligible competitors for the PreO competition in the Paralympic class and a maximum of four competitors for the TempO competition.
+Regional Champions (if the Regional Championship was held in the previous 12 months) and the current World Champions may be entered by their Federations in their respective classes in addition to the normal maximum. - WTOC 6.7 In the TempO competition only the 36 best placed competitors from the qualification may participate in the final; if there is just one qualification heat they will be the top 36, if there are two qualification heats the top 18 from each heat qualify for the final etc. - WTOC 6.8 For the TrailO Relay, a team shall consist of three competitors.
+Each Federation may only nominate one team in each class, Open and Paralympic.
+Incomplete teams and teams with competitors from more than one Federation are not allowed. - WTOC 6.9 Disabled competitors requiring physical assistance from an able-bodied escort shall inform the organiser when registering for the event.
 The organiser shall make arrangements for such assistance.
 It is not permitted for competitors to be accompanied by their personal or national team escorts in the competition area.
 However, in exceptional cases with the agreement of the IOF Event Adviser, competitors may be accompanied by their own medical attendant or, for those with restricted communication, an 'interpreter' familiar with their speech.
 Escorts must not assist in any way with the map reading, control site identification, analysis or selection process, nor disturb the concentration of any competitor. - WTOC 6.10 Each Federation may have a number of officials in the team, in addition to the competitors and required escorts.
 The organiser shall fix the number of officials in accordance with the available facilities, but the maximum number shall be at least four.
-The maximum number shall be the same for each team.
+The maximum number shall be the same for each team. - WTOC 6.11 A competitor must have a valid IOF Athlete Licence.